vertigobr/vkpr-docs-old/docs/guides/local/grafana-with-keycloak.md

   --k3s-server-arg "--no-deploy=traefik"
 ```

-The above command creates a k3d cluster without Traefik as a load balancer because we will use VKPR's NGINX.
+K3d by default installs traefik as a load balancer, above command creates a k3d cluster without Traefik because we will use VKPR's NGINX Ingress Controller.

 Then install and configure VKPR running (update the `VALUES_FILE` or `REALM_FILE` values):